 Shared Work Spaces

 HR Technologist says that while young professionals, start-ups, and sole proprietors were the only ones to use shared office spaces in the past, this is changing.
-Today, shared office spaces are now being increasingly used by businesses who want to attract talent.
+Today, shared office spaces are now being increasingly used by businesses that want to attract talent.
 This is a trend that’s expected to continue growing as more businesses seek to find frugal ways in which to collaborate with other businesses while building profitable relationships at the same time.

 Prioritizing Financial Wellness

-Although most of these disorders are hidden, about 84% of employees show physical, psychological or behavioral symptoms of poor mental health.
-This leads to about 5 missed work days and 11.5 days of reduced productivity every three months, something that costs America 200 million lost workdays and between $17 – $44 billion in lost productivity per year.
+Although most of these disorders are hidden, about 84% of employees show physical, psychological, or behavioral symptoms of poor mental health.
+This leads to about 5 missed workdays and 11.5 days of reduced productivity every three months, something that costs America 200 million lost workdays and between $17 – $44 billion in lost productivity per year.
 Fortunately, there are many managers who are taking note of this today and they’re willing to let their employees take a mental health day.
 They’re also starting to have some serious conversations around this topic.
-There are even some companies who offer 24/7 access to counseling, mental health toolkits, and mental health advocates who are working to support the de-stigmatization of mental health issues in the workplace today.
+There are even some companies that offer 24/7 access to counseling, mental health toolkits, and mental health advocates who are working to support the de-stigmatization of mental health issues in the workplace today.

 Use of collaborative technologies

 As new collaborative technologies continue emerging they’ll redefine and reshape how way we see the workplace.
 With the innovation and advent of new recruiting technologies, everything will change from the inside out in our work in the upcoming years.
 These technologies will give us the freedom and flexibility to work from anywhere and at any time from our choice of devices.
 As this happens it’ll be much easier to find subject matter experts too.
 Additionally, we’ll watch as hierarchies continue being flattened since every employee can now join or communicate with anyone within the company at any time that’s convenient for them.
-More systems are being connected and opportunities magnified as each day passes.
+More systems are being connected and opportunities are magnified as each day passes.